hedgedoc/hedgedoc/docs/guides/minio-image-upload.md

-# Minio Guide for CodiMD
+# Minio Guide for HedgeDoc

 *Note:* This guide was written before the renaming.
-Just replace `HackMD` with `CodiMD` in your mind :smile: thanks!
+Just replace `HackMD` with `HedgeDoc` in your mind :smile: thanks!

 1. First of all you need to setup Minio itself.